apache/ofbiz/executioncontext20090812/BranchReadMe.txt

 declared in the api component, then have each component extend the interfaces and add their methods.
 It's not pretty, but it works.

+This is where you can find the interfaces:

+org.ofbiz.api.authorization.AuthorizationManager
+  org.ofbiz.security.AuthorizationManager

+org.ofbiz.api.context.ExecutionContext
+  org.ofbiz.entity.ExecutionContext
+    org.ofbiz.security.ExecutionContext
+      org.ofbiz.service.ExecutionContext

+When the cross-dependency issues are solved, all of the extended interfaces will be consolidated into one.

+The interface implementations can be found in the context component.

 The ultimate goal of ExecutionContext is to have all client code get the contained objects from ExecutionContext only - instead of getting them from the various classes now in use.
 This initial